milkytracker/milkytracker.github.io/_posts/2017-07-29-milkytracker-v1.01-release.md

 categories: "news"
 ---

-I'm am pleased to announce the latest release of MilkyTracker - version 1.01.
+I am pleased to announce the latest release of MilkyTracker - version 1.01.

 This release incorporates the usual [bug-fixes][gitissues] for issues reported on our GitHub tracker, in addition to the following new features: